embeddedartistry/athena-bootloader/README.md

 TFTP Flashing
 -------------
-You can watch the how-to video for remote flashing using TFTP [here](http://youtu.be/KCHqhV6xPMg).
-We will add more info Soon™.
+Now for the real reason we made this bootloader and why you should use it.
+First of all you can watch __Ariadne__ in action in this how-to video for remote flashing using TFTP [here](http://youtu.be/KCHqhV6xPMg).
+In the video may notice that the board is being reset by hand.
+In the next couple of weeks we are going to release the library that will allow for remote resetting through a simple web server with some security measures.
+More on that as the library progresses.

 Configuring your Router for Remote Flashing